mirkobronzi/bert_reranker/README.md

 questions `Q`, find the master question in `Q` that is semantically closer to `q`.

-In short, this is done by using a model to embed the various questions (usually BERT), so that every question is represented by a vector.
+In short, this is done by using a model (such as BERT) to embed each question, leading to a vector representation for the question.
-Then a dot-product can be used to compute the similarity of the vectors/questions.
+Then a dot product is computed between the representations of two questions to determine their similarity.

 ### Out-of-domain questions (or outliers)